What Scuba Diving Cozumel ACTUALLY Looks Like

 It sits on Cozumel's southwest coast as part of the larger Palancar Reef system.

-The swim-throughs range from wide-open cathedral passages where an entire dive group could go in side-by-side, all the way to tighter sections that funnel you through with just enough space that buoyancy and trim need to be dialed in.
+The swim-throughs range from wide-open cathedral passages all the way to tighter sections that funnel you through with just enough space.

-The cave walls are covered in colorful tube sponges, barrel sponges, and other aquatic life.
+The cave walls are covered in colorful tube sponges, barrel sponges, and other marine life.

 The guide also spotted a seahorse tucked into the cave structure.